zeitlings/alfred-workflows/README.md

             <img src="assets/icons/dt3pdf.png">
         </td>
         <td>
-        	Get the DEVONthink 3 reference URL from PDF Expert, i.e. the <code>x-devonthink-item</code> page link for the active document opened in PDF Expert.
+            Get either the DEVONthink 3 reference URL from PDF Expert, i.e. the <code>x-devonthink-item</code> page link for the active document opened in PDF Expert, or the <i>selection link</i> if you have text selected.
         </td>
     </tr>
 </table>